qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   keys are the normal BASE layer `_LTR` and its numbers layer `_NSY`.
 The right most two layers are the _descramble_ variants thereof.
 The other layers in the middle are used in common.

-  This works for computers configured to _already_ remap the input to Dvorak, such as a laptop that you want computer operating system side mapping to Dvorak for its build in keyboard.
+  This works for computers configured to _already_ remap the input to Dvorak.
+Example: a laptop with a build in keyboard, for which you need _computer operating system side_ mapping to Dvorak.
+With the _descramble_ active, you should be able to type on it with the Minivan exactly as normal.

   Layers
   ======